 This unity in faithful practice holds true in Diaconia too.
-Not only in Ntshongweni [KZN]; but also in Salem [Mpumalanga] and in Ramathea [Botswana] do we as confessional Lutherans work together in unity to promote works of mercy amongst those, who need it most: Orphans, HIV/Aids patients and unemployed Youth.
+Not only in Ntshongweni [KZN]; but also in Salem [Mpumalanga] and in Ramathea [Botswana] we as confessional Lutherans work together in unity to promote works of mercy amongst those, who need it most: Orphans, HIV/Aids patients and unemployed Youth.

 To address this serious need for professional help, we are glad that the first deaconess course finished its first leg of training at the LTS in October.
-6 deaconesses were blessed for service - amongst them Sheila Lethoale from Kanye - after successfully participating in the intensive courses offered by deaconess Grace Rao from LCMS World Relief & Human Care.
+6 deaconesses were blessed for service -Sheila Letlhoale BW - Thulisiwe Bhengu and Thembekile Buthelezi from MP - Nancy Sephai, Maria Matlakala Phogoyane and Esther Mathulwe from NW; after successfully participating in the intensive courses offered by deaconess Grace Rao from LCMS World Relief & Human Care.
 We are looking forward to that day, when these deaconesses will play a significant role in addressing educational, health, administrative and financial relief needs in our church and in the society at large.
 Presently the 6 deaconesses are now deployed in the various dioceses to work together with the respective pastors under the supervision of the deans to investigate better and more helpful ways to address the challenges facing our Church in the area of Human care and works of mercy.

 We are hopeful that next year the first full-time course under the guidance of deaconess Deborah Rockrohr will start at the LTS.
 This will mainly target younger women, who are eager to serve as helpers in the Church and mission addressing issues of diaconic ministry i.e. works of mercy or "serving at tables".
 Just as pastors, who are ministers of the word i.e. servants of the word - these deaconesses are ministering in the area of works of mercy i.e. servants at tables.
 Only people with a passion to serve will do well in this ministry/service.

-If I am not mistaken, there are a number of candidates from Botswana, who want to start next year.
+If I am not mistaken, there are a number of candidates from Botswana, Mpumalanga, Liberia, Uganda and even Sudan who want to start next year.
 I am looking forward to seeing you there.